filipBan/filip.codes/content/blog/react-use-memo/index.md

 `filteredData` will only get recalculated if either of the props passed to the array of dependencies change.
 If it wasn't wrapped in `useMemo` that filtering would have to happen on every render.

-In the above example we can even go one step further an memoize the result of mapping over the `filteredData`:
+In the above example we can even go one step further and memoize the result of mapping over the `filteredData`:

 ```jsx{12,19}
 import React, { useMemo, useState } from "react"